GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
-See https://cloud.google.com/iam/docs/understanding-roles for more details.
+See: https://cloud.google.com/iam/docs/understanding-roles for more details.
 The following roles are available by default but may be overridden by your operator: 'cloudsql.editor', 'cloudsql.viewer', 'cloudsql.client'.
  * `jdbc_uri_format` _string_ - If `true`, `uri` field will contain a JDBC formatted URI.
 Default: `false`.
  * `username` _string_ - The SQL username for the account.
 Default: `a generated value`.
  * `password` _string_ - The SQL password for the account.
 Default: `a generated value`.